Frequently Asked Questions

 What are the benefits of Pre-Planning?

-- It Gives you the time to research the funeral provider, location and price.
+- Gives you the time to research the funeral provider, location and price.

-- It allows you to personalize your service, making it as simple or traditional as you want.
+- Allows you to personalize your service, making it as simple or traditional as you want.

 - Eliminates second guessing regarding the wishes of the deceased at the time of death.